Elegant Themes' Divi Builder Review

 So, as you can see, access to a good tool requires a few bucks.
 And, if you're not ready to drop one hundred bucks to take the pain out of working with page builders like Wix and SquareSpace, you should not be buying Divi.

-That said, please don't make the mistake of buying a premium theme before you're ready to commit the time and energy to actually using it.
+The best time to invest in a WordPress Theme is when you already have the time and money to commit to the effort.
+Please don't make the mistake of buying a premium theme before you're ready to commit the time and energy to actually using it.
 I want to see you buy the theme and put it to work, not allow it to sit on the shelf for two years like I did.

 On that note.
 You will read all over the place that page builders and visual builders are easy to use, that you can have a website up and running in minutes.
 The truth is, yes, they are easy to use… once you get past the steep learning curve each one of them has—there is not a single thing you can do online that takes minutes.
 Except, maybe post on social media.
 And even good tweets take more than time than we'd think.